-- To enable investigations to be made where the possibility of gross misconduct may be suspected. - Where there are grounds to doubt the ability of the member of staff continuing to work pending criminal investigations or prosecution. - Where the individual is placed on remand. - Where specific circumstances dictate that suspension would be appropriate in that case, for example: - To avoid intimidation of witnesses - Where work relationships have broken down - To protect a victim of alleged harassment - Preservation of evidence. - Any circumstances where the accused member of staff continuing at work is a risk to his/herself, other staff, witnesses or DWFRS. - 3.6.3.
-If you are suspended you are informed of the reasons for the suspension, that suspension is not a disciplinary sanction and that you may be asked to attend for an investigative meeting or Disciplinary Meeting. - 3.6.4.
-It is also appropriate at this stage to discuss any conditions which will apply during the period of suspension, for example, contact details, availability to attend meetings, facilities to meet with their representative, and so on. - 3.6.5.
-The notice of suspension will always be confirmed in writing to the individual and guidance for members of staff on suspension will be issued. - 3.6.6.
-Where you have been verbally suspended by the appropriate manager, the written notification will act as confirmation of the verbal suspension and will indicate the reason why you have been suspended and confirm that you will remain on full pay for the period of your suspension. - 3.6.7.
-During the period of suspension, you are not to enter any DWFRS premises unless directed or expressly permitted to do so by a Service Director/Senior Manager, or a manager of DWFRS acting on their behalf. - 3.6.8.
-You must not seek to inappropriately influence anyone who may be involved in the disciplinary process, particularly those who may act as witnesses. - 3.6.9.
-You will be required to surrender any DWFRS property as directed.
-This may include keys, telecommunications equipment, pagers, vehicles, IT equipment and so on. - 3.6.10.
+- To enable investigations to be made where the possibility of gross misconduct may be suspected. - Where there are grounds to doubt the ability of the member of staff continuing to work pending criminal investigations or prosecution. - Where the individual is placed on remand. - Where specific circumstances dictate that suspension would be appropriate in that case, for example: - To avoid intimidation of witnesses - Where work relationships have broken down - To protect a victim of alleged harassment - Preservation of evidence. - 3.5.3.
+Any circumstances where the accused member of staff continuing at work is a risk to his/herself, other staff, witnesses or DWFRS. - 3.5.4.
+If you are suspended you are informed of the reasons for the suspension, that suspension is not a disciplinary sanction and that you may be asked to attend for an investigative meeting or Disciplinary Meeting. - 3.5.5.
+It is also appropriate at this stage to discuss any conditions which will apply during the period of suspension, for example, contact details, availability to attend meetings, facilities to meet with their representative, and so on. - 3.5.6.
+The notice of suspension will always be confirmed in writing to the individual and quidance for members of staff on suspension will be issued. - 3.5.7.
+Where you have been verbally suspended by the appropriate manager, the written notification will act as confirmation of the verbal suspension and will indicate the reason why you have been suspended and confirm that you will remain on full pay for the period of your suspension. - 3.5.8.
+During the period of suspension, you are not to enter any DWFRS premises unless directed or expressly permitted to do so by a Service Director/Senior Manager, or a manager of DWFRS acting on their behalf. - 3.5.9.
+You must not seek to inappropriately influence anyone who may be involved in the disciplinary process, particularly those who may act as witnesses. - 3.5.10.
+You will be required to surrender any DWFRS property.
+This will include but not be limited to keys, telecommunications equipment, pagers, vehicles and IT equipment. - 3.5.11.
+Your access to ICT systems will be temporarily withdrawn during the period of suspension. - 3.5.12.
 You will receive full pay unless you commence sick leave in which case the suspension is temporarily lifted (for pay purposes only) and you will be paid in accordance with the rules of the sick pay scheme.
-However, the restriction relating to DWFRS property will remain in force.
-The suspension notice will be reinstated on cessation of sick leave. - 3.6.11.
-For firefighters working the retained duty system, your pay is calculated on the basis of your retained payments averaged over the previous 12-week period.
+However, the restriction

-- 3.6.12.
+- relating to DWFRS property will remain in force.
+The suspension notice will be reinstated on cessation of sick leave. - 3.5.13.
+For firefighters working the retained duty system, your pay is calculated on the basis of your retained payments averaged over the previous 12-week period. - 3.5.14.
 In cases where you have been suspended over allegations made which involve child protection or vulnerable adult issues, it is the duty of DWFRS to report such suspensions to the relevant authority.
-The HR Case Manager will liaise with the DWFRS Safeguarding Lead to report such issues. - 3.6.13.
-In view of the above arrangements, it is important that the Head of the Department is notified immediately of any case where suspension has been applied. - 3.6.14.
-Welfare support will be available if required and a point of contact provided for the individual concerned. - 3.6.15.
-If the individual being suspended from work reports sick during this period, please refer to Sickness Absence During Investigation.
+The HR Case Manager will liaise with the DWFRS Safeguarding Lead to report such issues. - 3.5.15.
+In view of the above arrangements, it is important that the relevant Head of the Department is notified immediately of any case where suspension has been applied. - 3.5.16.
+Risk Assessments will remain under regular review as part of the case management process. - 3.5.17.
+Welfare support will be available if required and a point of contact provided for the individual concerned.

-3.7.
+3.6.
 Lifting of Suspension